 Volcanic lakes - Kivu, Bulera, Ruhondo

 Kigali has been the capital of Rwanda since 1965.
 An attractive city, it spreads over a number of hills.
-The main shopping and commercial area is around the Hotel Mille Collines, with the government district on the neighbouring Kaciyiru hill.
+The main shopping and commercial area are around the Hotel Mille Collines, with the government district on the neighboring Kaciyiru hill.
 The markets, the handicrafts, the Muslim quarter and a new genocide memorial being built in Gisozi are some of the main places of interest.

-This massive montane forest, in southern Rwanda , the largest in Central Africa , has thirteen species of primate including chimpanzee, Rwenzori colobus and l'Hoest's monkey.
-The colobus live in large groups, including a four hundred - strong semi - habituated group thought to be the largest troop of arboreal primates in Africa .
+This massive montane forest, in southern Rwanda, the largest in Central Africa, has thirteen species of primate including chimpanzee, Rwenzori colobus, and l'Hoest's monkey.
+The colobus lives in large groups, including a four hundred - strong semi-habituated group thought to be the largest troop of arboreal primates in Africa.
 Around 300 bird species, 24 of which are regional endemics and over 100 varieties of orchids and butterflies are other attractions.

 The remains of Dian Fossey's Karisoke Research Centre - "Old Karisoke"